sanger-pathogens/Roary/README.md

 More importantly though, if your trying to do bioinformatics on Windows, your not going to get very far and you should seriously consider upgrading to Linux.

 ##Other versions of Linux
 If none of the above options work, you'll have to install the depedancies from source or from your distributions packaging system.
-You should probably ask your system administrator for assistance if you havent done this kind of thing before.
+You should ask your system administrator for assistance if you havent done this kind of thing before.

 ### Ancient versions of perl
 The code will not work with perl 5.8 or below (pre-modern perl).